lucasfurno/docs_en/api/v3/real-time-metrics/index.md

 ---

-## 2. Looking up the aggregate data for a metric by domain {#Lookinguptheaggregatedataforametricbydomain}
+## 2. Retrieving the aggregate data for a metric by domain {#retrievingtheaggregatedataforametricbydomain}

 It returns the aggregate data of a metric by domain related to the selected product.